-The target date for this action plan is December 31, 2013.
+The target date for this action plan is December 31, 2014.

-Action Plan 5: Complete migration before Hawaii Health Systems Corporation closes the AS400 System (the Civil Recoveries Division will not have access to the new system).
+Action Plan 5: Complete migration before HHSC closes the AS400 System (the by assigned dates and before the HHSC system changes.

+Civil Recoveries Division may not have access to the new system).